saqing/nfcard/README.md

 # NFCard
 ## !!!
 This project forked from [sinpolib/nfcard](https://github.com/sinpolib/nfcard)
-## You can open this project via android stuido .
+## You can open this project via Android Studio

 NFCard is an Android App.
 It can read contactless IC card use NFC hadware.
 Support ISO7816-4, Felica compliant e-wallet, Get account balance and transaction logs from these cards if no read restriction.